-Fred Cohen is a Senior Advisor and former Partner at TPG Biotech.
-He was previously a professor of cellular and molecular pharmacology, medicine, and biochemistry and biophysics at UCSF.
+Dr. Cohen is a senior adviser and former partner at TPG Biotech.
+Previously he was a professor in the departments of Cellular and Molecular Pharmacology, Medicine, and Biochemistry and Biophysics at UCSF.
 He served as chief of the Division of Endocrinology and Metabolism and directed an active research program in the areas of prion biology, structure-based drug design, bioinformatics, and heteropolymer chemistry.
 Dr. Cohen is a fellow of the National Academy of Medicine, the American Academy of Arts and Sciences, and the American College of Physicians.
-He is the recipient of numerous awards and honors, including the Burroughs-Wellcome New Initiatives in Malaria Research Award, the LVMH Science Pour L'Art Prize (shared with Stanley Prusiner, MD), a Searle Scholars Award, and Young Investigator awards from the European Society of Endocrinology and the Western Society for Clinical Investigation.
-Dr. Cohen graduated magna cum laude from Yale University and received his DPhil from Oxford University and his MD from Stanford University School of Medicine.
+He received numerous awards and honors, including the Burroughs-Wellcome New Initiatives in Malaria Research Award, the LVMH Science Pour L'Art Prize (shared with Nobel laureate Stanley Prusiner, MD), a Searle Scholars Award, and Young Investigator awards from the European Society of Endocrinology and the Western Society for Clinical Investigation.
+Dr. Cohen graduated magna cum laude from Yale University and earned a doctorate in philosophy from Oxford University and his medical degree from the Stanford University School of Medicine.
 He completed his internal medicine and endocrinology training at UCSF.
-He serves on the boards of BioCryst Pharmaceuticals, CareDx, Five Prime Therapeutics, Genomic Health, Progyny, Rapid Micro Biosystems, Roka Bioscience, Tandem, and Veracyte among others.
+He serves on the boards of BioCryst Pharmaceuticals, CareDx, Five Prime Therapeutics, Genomic Health, Progyny, Rapid Micro Biosystems, Roka Bioscience, Tandem, and Veracyte, among others.

-Sameer Gandhi joined Accel in 2008 and focuses on consumer, software and services companies.
-Sameer led Accel's early investments in Birchbox, Bonobos (acquired by Walmart), Crowdstrike, Diapers.com (acquired by Amazon), DJI, Dropbox, Dropcam (acquired by Google), Grovo, Jet (acquired by Walmart), Plex, Raise, Rylo, Spotify, Venmo (acquired by Braintree/PayPal) and Yapstone.
-Sameer works closely with Accel's India team, and is involved in investments such as Flipkart, BookMyShow, Myntra, Freshdesk and Taxi4Sure (acquired by OLA) - some of India's most prominent technology companies today.
-Prior to Accel, Sameer was a partner at Sequoia and led investments in companies like Barracuda Networks, Dropbox (initial seed), Gracenote, Trulia (acquired by Zillow) and Sourcefire.
-Sameer is from Maryland and graduated from MIT and the Stanford Graduate School of Business.
+Mr. Gandhi joined Accel in 2008 and focuses on consumer, software, and services companies.
+He led Accel's early investments in Birchbox, Bonobos (acquired by Walmart), Crowdstrike, Diapers.com (acquired by Amazon), DJI, Dropbox, Dropcam (acquired by Google), Grovo, Jet (acquired by Walmart), Plex, Raise, Rylo, Spotify, Venmo (acquired by Braintree/PayPal) and Yapstone.
+Mr. Gandhi works closely with Accel's India team and is involved in investments such as Flipkart, BookMyShow, Myntra, Freshdesk and Taxi4Sure (acquired by OLA) - some of India's most prominent technology companies.
+Before Accel, he was a partner at Sequoia and led investments in companies like Barracuda Networks, Dropbox (initial seed), Gracenote, Trulia (acquired by Zillow) and Sourcefire.
+Mr. Gandhi is from Maryland and graduated from the Massachusetts Institute of Technology (MIT) and the Stanford Graduate School of Business.

-David Harkins joined the UCSF Foundation Investment Company in 2015 as the founding President and Chief Investment Officer.
-Previously, he oversaw equity and fixed-income investments as Managing Director of public markets for the University of Pennsylvania endowment.
-Prior to that, he served as Vice President and Head of Equities at ICMA-RC managing the Vantagepoint Equity Funds and was an analyst at Montgomery Asset Management in San Francisco.
-Mr. Harkins was also a Teach for America corps member in New Orleans.
-He is a CFA charter holder and earned his BS and MBA from the University of Colorado.
+Mr. Harkins joined the UCSF Foundation Investment Company in 2015 as the founding president and chief investment officer.
+Previously, he oversaw equity and fixed-income investments as managing director of public markets for the University of Pennsylvania endowment.
+Before that, he served as vice president and head of equities at ICMA-RC, managing the Vantagepoint Equity Funds, and also was an analyst at Montgomery Asset Management in San Francisco.
+He also was a Teach for America corps member in New Orleans.
+Mr. Harkins is a CFA charter holder and earned his bachelor's and MBA degrees from the University of Colorado.

-William E. Oberndorf began his career investing for the Bass family of Fort Worth, Texas, in 1978, and was a founding partner of SPO Partners & Co. in 1991.
-He established Oberndorf Enterprises, LLC in 2012 to invest his family assets.
+Mr. Oberndorf began his career investing for the Bass family of Fort Worth, Texas, in 1978, and was a founding partner of SPO Partners & Co. in 1991.
+He established Oberndorf Enterprises, LLC, in 2012 to invest his family assets.
 During his investment career, he has served on numerous corporate boards and partnership entities.
-A dedicated philanthropist, Mr. Oberndorf has also served on many nonprofit boards.
+A dedicated philanthropist, Mr. Oberndorf also has served on many nonprofit boards.
 In addition to serving as chairman of UCSF's Board of Overseers, he currently serves on the boards of the American Federation for Children, The Foundation for Excellence in Education, and University School in Cleveland, Ohio.
 He is married to Susan C. Oberndorf, who is president of the Bill and Susan Oberndorf Foundation.
-He earned a BA from Williams College and an MBA from the Stanford Graduate School of Business.
+He earned his bachelor's degree from Williams College and his MBA from the Stanford Graduate School of Business.

-Robert Rosner is founder, managing member, and portfolio manager of Buena Vista Fund Management.
-Prior to forming Buena Vista, Mr. Rosner was a partner in Sofaer Capital Management.
-He began his career at Goldman Sachs.
-Mr. Rosner is a Trustee of the Urban School of San Francisco.
-He earned his BA from University of California, Santa Cruz and his MBA from the Stanford Graduate School of Business.
+Mr. Rosner is founder, managing member, and portfolio manager of Buena Vista Fund Management.
+Before forming Buena Vista, Mr. Rosner was a partner in Sofaer Capital Management, and he began his career at Goldman Sachs.
+Mr. Rosner is a trustee of the Urban School of San Francisco.
+He earned his bachelor's degree from the University of California, Santa Cruz, and his MBA from the Stanford Graduate School of Business.

-Patricia Shepard has over 20 years of experience in finance, operations, investment management and business leadership.
-She has held a variety of positions, including CIO of a billion+-dollar liquid investment fund, Managing Director of a venture fund, Manager of a winery and vineyard, President of foundation holding companies, Executive Director of a family office, and Director of various foreign investment funds.
-Ms. Shepard serves on the Investment Committee for Marin Community Foundation.
+Ms. Shepard has more than 20 years of experience in finance, operations, investment management, and business leadership.
+She has held a variety of positions, including CIO of a billion-plus-dollar liquid investment fund, managing director of a venture fund, manager of a winery and vineyard, president of foundation holding companies, executive director of a family office, and a director of various foreign investment funds.
+Ms. Shepard serves on the investment committee for Marin Community Foundation.
 She is actively involved in supporting interventional education for children with language-based learning differences and sensory processing disorders.
-Ms. Shepard earned her BA from the University of Wisconsin at Madison and her MBA from MIT's Sloan School of Management.
+Ms. Shepard earned her bachelor's degree from the University of Wisconsin at Madison and her MBA from MIT's Sloan School of Management.

-The late Bill Bowes was a philanthropist and founder of US Venture Partners.
+The late Mr. Bowes was a philanthropist and founder of US Venture Partners.